 Emergency Response Guidebook (ERG)

-For rural communities with limited access to resources and a lot of terrain to cover between towns, emergency management planning can be particularly difficult.
+For rural communities with limited access to resources and a lot of terrain to cover, emergency management planning can be particularly difficult.
 Yet it is increasingly crucial to have a plan in case a crisis strikes.
 Check out the links below for additional information and resources on emergency management planning, and what this means for your community if disaster strikes.

 CDC Emergency Preparedness and Response